chrisfwd/jquery.toggle-edit/README.md

 # jquery.toggle-edit

 jQuery plugin to toggle static/editable content

+Uses CSS transitions for performance.
+You can toggle multiple fields at once with minimal lag.

 ## Setup

-add jQuery and jquery.toggle-edit.js to your project
+add jQuery, jquery.toggleEdit.js, and toggle-edit.css to your project

-### HTML Structure
+#### HTML Structure

 Wrap each input/static group in a container with te-group class